edunham/site/2015/07/07/rust_packaging_status_across_distros.rst

 nightly tarball.
 It seems to just be a walkthrough of what happens when you follow Rust's installation guidelines, but kudos to the OpenSUSE community for catering to diverse learning styles.

+An `OpenSUSE Cargo package`_ is also available in what appears to be the main index.

 Arch
 ----